zhadley/zhadley.github.io/_projects/fixing_a_hole.md

 The final chapters highlight geopolitical implications for Africa in terms of growing U.S. and Chinese involvement during the past three decades.
 The work contends that U.S. interests began in earnest after the creation of U.S. Africa Command (USAFRICOM) in 2007.
 As a result, the work portrays U.S. engagement as distinctly different from China’s economic approach.

-> "The United States has amplified relations with Africa over the past three decades, most visibly with the creation in 2007 of U.S. Africa Command.
-[A] reason was the worrisome prevalence of weak and fragile states … and their repercussions for international security and U.S. national interests."
-(Location 2820)
+> "The United States has amplified relations with Africa over the past three decades, most visibly with the creation in 2007 of U.S. Africa Command" (Location 2820).

 However, portrayal of U.S. national interests in terms of its military engagements provides an incomplete picture.
 A more nuanced approach would show that other forms of U.S. foreign aid significantly dwarf its military aid.
 Moreover, aid levels to Africa have remained relatively unchanged since the 1990s.
 U.S. foreign military aid accounts for just 5.6 billion dollars during the past decade.